OwlCyberDefense/clip/README.md

 ##### Stopping/Restarting auditd does not currently work in enforcing
 SELinux currently prevents auditd from being stopped or restarted in enforcing

+##### systemd-update-done fails on boot
+SELinux currently prevents systemd-update-done from working in enforcing